thatting/thatting/README.md

 - 👋 Hi, I’m @thatting
-- 👀 I’m interested in cloud computing, machine learning and data analytics
+- 👀 I’m interested in Cloud Computing, Programming, Machine Learning and DevOps
 - 🌱 I’m currently preparing for the AWS Developer Associate and AWS Machine Learning Specialty exams.
 Also, as always, I am honing my skills in my favourite languages: Python, JavaScript and C.
 - 💞️ I’m looking to collaborate on cloud projects as a Solutions Architect and/or Developer